The Log of Moira

 A sheet of useful facts I post on my nav station.
 Stuff I don’t use often enough to memorize, but stuff that—when I want it—I want it now!
 Like USCG emergency frequencies, speed increase needed to justify footing rather than pointing, how to set frequencies in my ICOM M710, and like that.
 Click here for download options.

-In December, 1944, vessels of the US Pacific Fleet sustained heavy damage, with several sinkings and much loss of life, as a result of a wartime encounter with a typhoon near the Philipines.
+In December, 1944, vessels of the US Pacific Fleet sustained heavy damage, with several sinkings and much loss of life, as a result of a wartime encounter with a typhoon near the Philippines.
 Admiral Nimitz wrote this “PACIFIC FLEET CONFIDENTIAL LETTER 14CL-45” to drive home the lessons learned.
 In between the lines of military-ese is the most remarkable short essay on seamanship I have ever read.

-We are members of the Seven
+We are members of the Seven Seas Cruising Associationand support its Clean Wake Policy.